 6. Get paid faster with factoring.

-With tools like Truckstop.com Factoring, there’s no more waiting 30 days (or more!) to get paid for a load.
-Submit your invoice to us, we’ll verify it, and pay you the same day.
+With tools like Truckstop.com Factoring, there’s no more waiting 30 days (or more!) to get paid for a load you already hauled.
+Submit your invoice to us.
+We’ll verify it and pay you as soon as the same day for a small fee.
 Your broker will reimburse us.
 Best of all: You get paid even if your broker can’t pay us.

 Find and book the highest-paying truck loads.

-Are you ready to access the highest-paying truckloads?
+Are you ready to access the highest-paying truck loads?
 At Truckstop.com, we make it simple with our comprehensive Load Board for Carriers.
 Find loads, search current rates, and make the connections you need to keep your truck filled and moving.
+Get started today.